 About the Right to Access Records

-The public has a fundamental right to access information concerning the conduct of the people's business.
-Any City record that is requested will be provided for review unless it is exempt under the law, or unless it is in the public's best interest that the record not be disclosed, such as for property negotiations, personnel matters and the like.
+- Any City record that is requested will be provided for review unless it is exempt under the law, or unless it is in the public's best interest that the record not be disclosed, such as for property negotiations, personnel matters.

 At this time, the City of Novato does not employ a lobbyist on its staff or as a consultant.
 The City is a member of the League of California Cities, an association of cities within the state of California.
 Its mission is to expand and protect local control for cities through education and advocacy to enhance the quality of life for all Californians.